polarking/jss7-attack-simulator/README.md

 How to run the simulator:

-* The simulator needs a working Java environment.
+* The simulator needs a working Java environment (Preferably openjdk-8-jre).
 * Make sure you have SCTP support installed on Linux:
   * Fedora: lksctp-tools and kernel-modules-extra.
   * Ubuntu: libsctp1 and lksctp-tools.